 ψ(θ)Hψ(θ)≥Emin,#(1)

 where H is a given Hamiltonian and Emin is the minimum eigenvalue.
-Since this equality holds only when the trial function is an exact eigenstate of the Hamiltonian, the ground state's energy and wavefunction can be found by minimizing the energy expectation value with respect to θ.
+Since this equality holds only when the trial function is the exact eigenstate of the Hamiltonian, energy and wavefunction of the ground state can be found by minimizing the energy expectation value concerning θ.

 VQE Using CoolMomentum Method

-In VQE, parameter optimization methods are called optimizers.
+In VQE, the parameter optimization methods are called optimizers.
 Most optimizers do not guarantee convergence to a global minimum, and computational accuracy suffers due to many local solutions.
-To address this, we focused on CoolMomentum, a physics-inspired global optimization method similar to Simulated Annealing [5].
-Borysenko et al. show that gradually decreasing the momentum coefficient from nearly unity to zero is equivalent to Simulated Annealing or slow cooling [4].
+To address this, we focused on CoolMomentum, a physics-inspired global optimization method likeSimulated Annealing [5].
+Borysenko et al. showed that gradually decreasing the momentum coefficient from practically unity to zero is equivalent to Simulated Annealing or slow cooling [4].
 In CoolMomentum, Simulated Annealing is applied by gradually reducing the temperature to a minimum value, typically by decreasing the learning rate according to a specific schedule.
 Alternatively, CoolMomentum achieves this by gradually decreasing the momentum coefficient of the Momentum optimizer.

 Problem Settings